 Students will learn how businesses keep their records.
-Students develop an understanding of the principles and procedures in handling cash, recording in journals and posting to ledgers, preparing financial reports and handling payrolls.
-Students learn to systemize information about transactions into accounts and records, verify accuracy of data by applying auditing principles, and operate bookkeeping and calculating machines.
-Applications of the accounting principles may be learned on the microcomputer as part of the instruction.
+Students develop an understanding of the principles and MARKETING WORK EXPERIENCE procedures in handling cash, recording in journals and May earn up to 2 Credits posting to ledgers, preparing financial reports and handling Prerequisite: Counselor and teacher approval.
+Must be payrolls.
+Students learn to systemize information about enrolled in a marketing class and maintain a "C" transactions into accounts and records, verify accuracy of Grades.
+Job must closely relate to subject material data by applying auditing principles, and operate taught in class. bookkeeping and calculating machines.
+Applications of the Program offers on-the-job training which is correlated with the in-school related instruction and is designed to bridge the accounting principles may be learned on the microcomputer labor laws.